 How to Make a Rail Fence Quilt Block

 Learn how to make the rail fence quilt pattern with this step-by-step tutorial with photos.
 This is an easy pattern and perfect for beginners.
+All of the sewing is straight lines.

-In this tutorial I used 1-1/2 inch strips of fabric.
-You can use any width of strip to start.
+In this tutorial, I used 1-1/2 inch strips of fabric.
+You can use any width of the strip to start.
 The key to this block is when you finish sewing your strip set together, you cut it into blocks.
 This strip set finished at 5-1/2 inch width, so I cut 5-1/2 inch squares from the set.

 Materials